jgrss/geowombat/doc/source/io.rst

 ~~~~~~~~~~~~~~~~~~~

 The GDAL VRT file format is a nice way to save data to file as a lightweight pointer to data
 on disk.
-A VRT file is a XML file that contains information about the image file, or files,
+A VRT file is an XML file that contains information about the image file, or files,
 needed to transform and display data (e.g., in a GIS).

 .. note::